 Side effects, risks,

-cautions, cause for liver concern?
+cautions, toxicity, cause for liver concern?

 Crit Rev Food Sci Nutr.
 2012.
 Evaluation of the safety and efficacy of hydroxycitric acid or Garcinia cambogia extracts in humans.
 With regard to toxicity and safety, it is important to note that except in rare cases, studies conducted in experimental animals have not reported increased mortality or significant toxicity.
 Furthermore, at the doses usually administered, no differences have been reported in terms of side effects or adverse events (those studied) in humans between individuals treated with G. cambogia and controls.